Ahmedmohamed998/Front-End-RoadMap/README.md

 In 2021 however, front-end development has gone beyond HTML, CSS, and JavaScript.
 There are a lot of web technologies you need to learn to be able to excel as a front-end developer this year.

-> I will endeavor to cover all you need to get started with front-end development in 2023.

 # Before you start:

 First, you should read about [The Front-end Developer Profession &nbsp; 📄 ](https://frontendmasters.com/guides/learning-roadmap/front-end-developer-profession/)